Yakifo/amqtt/docs/references/broker_config.md

 - `my-ws-1`: an unsecured websocket listener on port 9001 allowing `500` clients connections simultaneously
 - `my-wss-1`: a secured websocket listener on port 9003 allowing `500`

-And enable the following access controls:
+And enable the following topic access:

 - `username1` to login and subscribe/publish to topics `repositories/+/master`, `calendar/#` and `data/memes`
 - `username2` to login and subscribe/publish to topics `calendar/2025/#` and `data/memes`